How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Red flags for vague feedback

 Before hiring, look for signs that the editor can talk about manuscripts in a specific, practical way.
-If they offer a sample, pay attention to whether their comments engage with the actual writing in front of them.
+If they offer a sample, pay close attention to whether their comments engage with the writing in front of them.
 If you speak to them before booking, notice whether they ask thoughtful questions about your aims, genre, audience, and concerns.

 You are not looking for someone who simply says what you want to hear.
 You are looking for someone who can make a clear editorial judgement and explain it in a way that helps you make better decisions.
-That is the difference between feedback that sounds like editing and feedback that helps you revise.

 Ask directly about AI use